-Finally, I must also appreciate our esteemed clients, agents and brokers for their patronage.
-We assure you of our lasting commitment as we continue to solicit your support now and in the future.
+Finally, I must also appreciate our esteemed clients, agents, and brokers for their patronage, and shareholders for the trust bestowed upon the Board.
+We assure you all of our commitment to you always as we solicit your continued support.

 Thank you and stay safe.